International Travel and COVID-19

 COVID-19 - Preventative measures and restrictions

-Attacks can occur anywhere, including:
+Attacks can occur anywhere.
+Terrorists may target:

 - government buildings and those of local authorities